CLI Reference

 find

-Search artifacts by ID, title, filename, or path — a deterministic, case-insensitive substring match (no ranking heuristics).
-Results are ordered by match field (ID, then title, then filename/path) with sorted path as the tiebreak.
+Search artifacts by ID, title, filename, path, heading, or body — deterministic, case-insensitive token-boundary matching (ADR-037); a multi-term query requires every term to match somewhere.
+Results are ordered by a deterministic relevance score (ADR-078): a field-weighted BM25 lexical score and a bounded inbound-reference graph boost, fused with Reciprocal Rank Fusion, with sorted path as the tiebreak.
+No embeddings or semantic scoring — identical bytes and query yield a byte-identical order.
 An empty result is a valid outcome, not an error.

 - Input: